 In choosing an LED Grow Light There are Factors you Need to Know

-Another important consideration in choosing an LED grow light is the power of the diode chip set, or wattage.
-Single watt LEDs are weak and do not have enough intensity to penetrate the canopy of the plant. three watt diodes are considered the sweet spot.
-They incorporate the perfect blend of intensity, durability, and low operating temperature that all LED lights need to succeed.
-Three watt LED chips can also be driven at the most efficient power level of any sized chip, capable of running at around 80% power, with no detrimental degrading of the chip.
+Another important consideration in choosing an LED grow light is the power of the diode chipset or wattage.
+Single watt LEDs are weak and do not have enough intensity to penetrate the canopy of the plant. three-watt diodes are considered the sweet spot.
+They incorporate the perfect blend of intensity, durability, and low operating temperature that all LED lights to need to succeed.
+Three watts LED chips can also be driven at the most efficient power level of any sized chip, capable of running at around 80% power, with no detrimental degrading of the chip.

 Root zone temperature needs to also be monitored.
 Running the air temp higher than 85F generally REQUIRES proportionally cooler dark period air temps to maintain an average root zone temp below 75F.
 Oxygen saturation in water drops off rapidly above 75F.
 So allowing the average root zone temp to get much higher than 75F will starve the roots for oxygen